LevShlyogin/Automation_of_construction/README.md

 Quick Guide
 ---------------

-Install library, use the `pip install WaterProperties` construct.\
+Install library, use the `pip install WSAProperties` construct.\
 Using the library is as simple and convenient as possible:

-First, import everything or needed functions from the library (use the `from WaterProperties import *` construct).\
+First, import everything or needed functions from the library (use the `from WSAProperties import *` construct).\
-Second, you can use any function from the library (use the `WaterProperties.Any_Function` construct).
+Second, you can use any function from the library (use the `WSAProperties.Any_Function` construct).

 ### Example Usage